This post was originally published on A Globe Well Travelled in 2014. The content has been revised and updated with fresh information.

 I expected to learn interesting facts about WWII and the Nazi death camps on a day tour from Krakow, but visiting Auschwitz, the site of the former Nazi concentration and extermination camp, is also a deeply impactful and somber experience that provides an important historical lesson.

-If you’re planning a visit to Auschwitz on a day trip from Krakow, here’s an informative guide to help you navigate the journey and make the most of your visit.
+If you’re planning to visit Auschwitz from Krakow, here’s an informative guide to help you navigate the journey and make the most of your visit.

 How to get to Auschwitz from Krakow:

-If you don’t want to take a guided tour, you can use public transportation to reach Auschwitz.
+If you don’t want to take a guided tour, you can use public transport to reach Auschwitz.
 This option requires a bit more planning, but it offers flexibility in your schedule and is generally more budget-friendly than guided tours.

 The death camp is big and has lots to see, so plan to spend at least 3-4 hours at the site to fully explore both Auschwitz 1 and Auschwitz 2.

 When you arrive, I would definitely recommend renting the audio guide available at the museum entrance.
 We did this on our visit and it provided context for many of the exhibits and buildings as we were walking through.
-Alternatively you can book a guided tour of the site and museum complex which includes the entrance tickets.

 What to bring